top of page

 The tale of the Finnish Santa as the cornerstone for Christmas tourism

-Descriptions of Finnish Lapland as a winter fairy tale and Santa Claus as its ruler began to appear in Christmas newspapers published in the early 20th century.
-Although these accounts made reference to possible dwelling places of Santa Claus in Lapland, there was no common agreement on which was the actual location of his residence.
-At least, not until 1927, when Markus Rautio “Uncle Markus”, a famous Finnish radio journalist and presenter, announced in his children's radio program that Santa Claus lives in Korvatunturi (Earn Mountain).
-Although Korvatunturi was among the many possible locations under speculation, it was through Uncle Markus that the idea of Korvatunturi as Santa's home became established as part of Finnish Christmas folklore.
-While Korvatunturi was a perfect location for a fairy tale - far away and hiden from civilization, it was not the ideal place for receiving visitors.
+Descriptions of Finnish Lapland as a winter wonderland and Santa Claus as its enchanting ruler first emerged in Christmas newspapers during the early 20th century.
+While these narratives hinted at potential abodes for Santa Claus in Lapland, consensus on the precise location of his residence remained elusive.
+Not until 1927 did clarity emerge, thanks to Markus Rautio, also known as “Uncle Markus”, a famous Finnish radio journalist and presenter.
+In his children's radio program, he declared that Santa Claus resides in Korvatunturi (Earn Mountain).
+While Korvatunturi was initially one of the speculated locations for Santa's residence, it was through Uncle Markus that the idea of Korvatunturi as Santa's home became established as part of Finnish Christmas folklore.
+Despite its fairy tale qualities, being a remote and secluded haven, Korvatunturi was not the most practical choice for welcoming visitors.

-The relocation of Santa's home from Korvatunturi to Rovaniemi was first thought by journalist Niilo Tarvajärvi who after visiting Disneyland in the late 1950s got the idea of building a Christmas theme park in Lapland.
-To realize his idea, he founded Joulumaa Oy (Christmas Land Ltd.) in 1967.
-His plan was to situate Christmas Land and the home of Santa Claus in Ounasvaara, a hill next to the town of Rovaniemi.
+The idea of relocating Santa's residence from Korvatunturi to Rovaniemi was initially conceived by journalist Niilo Tarvajärvi.
+Inspired by his visit to Disneyland in the late 1950s, he envisioned the creation of a Christmas theme park in Lapland.
+To realize his idea, Takajärvi established Joulumaa Oy (Christmas Land Ltd.) in 1967.
+His vision included locating Christmas Land and Santa Claus's home on Ounasvaara, a hill next to the town of Rovaniemi.

 Photo: Ounasvaara ©Visit Rovaniemi (Rovaniemi Tourism & Marketing Ltd.)

-Despite Tarvajärvi’s initial enthusiasm and investment, Christmas Land did never materialize.
-Nevertheless, the idea of Lapland as a location for Christmas tourism stayed around until the mid-1980s when it finally started to be developed.
-At that time, the Governor of Lapland, Asko Oinas, declared the entire Finnish province as Christmas Land, setting up a Christmas delegation to develop Christmas tourism as a new tourism product for Lapland.
-The Finnish Tourism Promotion Centre (currently Visit Finland) decided to support the Christmas Land project, because Santa Claus was seen as an important element of the Finnish tourism brand.
+Despite Tarvajärvi’s initial enthusiasm and investment, Christmas Land never materialized.
+Nevertheless, the idea of Lapland as a Christmas tourism destination persisted until the mid-1980s when it finally began to take shape and see development.
+During that period, the Governor of Lapland, Asko Oinas, officially declared the entire Finnish province as Christmas Land.
+In a strategic move, he established a Christmas delegation to spearhead the development of Christmas tourism as a new tourism product for Lapland.
+Recognizing the significance of Santa Claus as a key element of the Finnish tourism brand, the Finnish Tourism Promotion Centre (now known as Visit Finland) decided to endorse and support the Christmas Land project.

 Christmas Land on the Arctic Circle

-The Arctic Circle in Rovaniemi was chosen as the location for Christmas Land.
-The decision was easy considering the popularity of the Arctic Circle as a tourism attraction.
-Although local actors in Lapland played a key role in the development of Christmas tourism, it should also be noted that Britain laid the foundations for its success.
-Steve Mitchell, a Finnair's British sales representative, who visited Lapland in 1972, got the idea that the entire world should know about Lapland.
-To that end, he started promoting Lapland through a writing competition for children in the early 1980s.
-The winners of the competition (six children) went on a prize trip to Lapland to meet Santa Claus.
-The competition was organized in co-operation between Finnair and a commercial radio station in London.
-The competition not only helped Mitchell feature Lapland and Santa Claus on British television, but it also brought hundreds of representatives from advertising agencies to Rovaniemi.
+The decision to establish Christmas Land at Arctic Circle in Rovaniemi in Rovaniemi was a natural choice, given the site's already established popularity as a tourism attraction.
+While local contributors in Lapland played a pivotal role in shaping Christmas tourism, it's worth noting that Britain played a foundational role in its success.
+In 1972, Steve Mitchell, a British sales representative for Finnair, was inspired during his visit to Lapland with the vision that the entire world should know about this Nordic region.
+In pursuit of this goal, he started the promotion of Lapland through a children's writing competition in the early 1980s.
+The six children, who won the competition, were awarded a special trip to Lapland to meet Santa Claus.
+This contest was a collaborative effort between Finnair and a commercial radio station in London.
+Beyond showcasing Lapland and Santa Claus on British television, Mitchell's initiative attracted significant attention, drawing in numerous representatives from advertising agencies to Rovaniemi.

-Besides the work done by Mitchell, the most prominent milestone of Christmas tourism was the historical Concorde flight to Lapland on Christmas Day in 1984.
-Although the flight brought less than a hundred British tourists for a day visit to Rovaniemi, the landing of the Concorde in Rovaniemi Airport marked the beginning of charter flights to Lapland during the Christmas season.
-The Santa Claus Office was opened in the Arctic Circle in 1985 and thanks to effective marketing and numerous international media visits, the number of tourists grew steadily through the 1990s.
-For a long time, Christmas tourism was very strongly British, but in early 2000s the share of visitors from other countries started to increase.
-In the next blog post, I will tell about the developments that took place in the 1990s and 2000s and how they contributed to positioning the Arctic Circle and the entire city of Rovaniemi as a top Christmas tourism destination.
+In addition to Mitchell's efforts, the most prominent milestone of Christmas tourism was the historical Concorde flight to Lapland on Christmas Day in 1984.
+Despite bringing fewer than a hundred British tourists for a brief visit to Rovaniemi, the landing of the Concorde at Rovaniemi Airport marked the beginning of charter flights to Lapland during the Christmas season.
+The inauguration of the Santa Claus Office at the Arctic Circle in 1985, coupled with strategic marketing initiatives and numerous international media visits, propelled a steady increase in tourist numbers throughout the 1990s.
+Initially dominated by British tourists, Christmas tourism experienced a shift in the early 2000s as the influx of visitors from other countries began to rise.
+In the upcoming blog post, I will delve into the developments of the 1990s and 2000s, exploring how these changes played a crucial role in establishing the Arctic Circle and the city of Rovaniemi as a top Christmas tourism destination.

 bottom of page